 Payment and registration

-Once your application is complete, you will receive a letter from us inviting you to register.
-In this letter you will also find information about the payment.
-After your payment, you will receive the details and information with which you can register for the test.
+Once your application is complete, you will receive a letter from us inviting you to register for the test.
+In this letter you will also find information about the payment proces.
+After your payment has been processed, you will receive the details and information with which you can register for the test.
 You can read what the costs per test are on our website.

 The test